AndMo24/speech2textPython/README.md

 # speech2textPython
-Repository to allocate test about speech to text in python
+Repository to storing test about speech to text in python